PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 16:54:31
+Last updated: 2024-04-02 16:55:05
-Random Quote: Nature and books belong to the eyes that see them. - Ralph Waldo Emerson
+Random Quote: The gambling known as business looks with austere disfavor upon the business known as gambling. - Ambrose Bierce